 - Itchy skin

 For allergens that come into contact with the skin, symptoms usually include a rash, itching, or flaking.

 How Does Family Medicine Austin Test for Allergies?

 For most types of allergies, our practitioners will recommend a skin test.
 During this test, we will make several small scratches on your skin.
 We will then place a drop of different possible allergens in each scratch to see how your immune system reacts.
 This test can determine which particular substances are causing your symptoms so you can get the best possible treatment.

 With some allergens, you may be able to deal with the problem simply by avoiding the substance.
 However, other allergens are unavoidable.

 Some allergies respond well to medication, such as antihistamines.
-However, if you continue to have symptoms with medication, immunotherapy may recommend.
-In that case, she’ll treat you with a purified form of specific allergens over a period of several months.
-That will help you build immunity and experience fewer symptoms down the road.
+However, if you continue to have symptoms with medication, immunotherapy may be recommended.
+In that case, you’ll be treated with a purified form of specific allergens over a period of several months.
+That will help you build higher tolerances and experience fewer symptoms down the road.

 Allergy Testing and Treatment in Austin, TX